nokia/SReXperts/docs/nsp/intermediate/71-nsp-ne-config-snapshot-rollback.md

 * Break down the components of an artifact bundle to understand how artifacts are packaged and deployed.
 * Analyze the elements of an operation artifact (operation model, mapping, script, etc.) and how they work together.
 * Examine the role of the mapping profile in linking inputs and outputs to the underlying model.
-* Compare workflow input/output definitions against the operation model and mapping, and see how they align with the WebUI rendering.
+* Compare workflow input/output definitions against the operation model and mapping.
+See how they align with the WebUI rendering.
 * Notice redundancies in rollback operation inputs (e.g., backup operation vs. backup path/filename).
 Reflect on why these exist, by triggering rollbacks from different WebUI contexts to observe differences in workflow execution inputs.
-* Observe how the snapshot storage path includes the nodal release, and consider how this design choice ensures version accuracy and compatibility.
+* Observe how the snapshot storage path includes the nodal release and consider how this design choice ensures version accuracy and compatibility.

 ### Improve your Snapshot Operation